Dav-Sim/BasicNETCoreRESTAPI/README.md

 - PUT
 - PATCH
 - DELETE

+### Supports patch with JsonPatchDocument
+---
+This API supports json patch standard **RFC 6902**.
+Using Microsoft.AspNetCore.JsonPatch.JsonPatchDocument and Microsoft.AspNetCore.Mvc.NewtonsoftJson
+Example of patch document

+    [
+        {
+            "op": "replace",
+            "path": "/name",
+            "value": "Patched name"
+        },
+        {
+            "op": "remove",
+            "path": "/status"
+        }
+    ]

 ### Entity and data transfer object separation
 ---
 In example is separated entity model, from data transfer objects (DTO).

 To reduce the amount of code, but at the same time maintaining the possibility to separate validation of object for creation and for update, we have in project base DTO class which has common validation rules, and two derived DTO classes.
 One for creating and one for update.

 To convert between entities and DTOs is used **AutoMapper**
+AutoMapper.Extensions.Microsoft.DependencyInjection

 ### Validation
 ---
-For validation is mainly used System.ComponentModel.DataAnnotations attributes, and for class validation there is one custom attribute (which validates whole class)
+For validation is mainly used System.ComponentModel.DataAnnotations attributes, and for class validation there is one custom attribute (which validates whole class).
+Other option could be implementing IvalidatableObject, but in this demo attributes seemd more versatile to me.

 ### Filtering GET result
 ---